Is this the New Best Deck in Pioneer?

 Conclusion

 With cheap, disposable creatures to throw at the opponent in the early game, as well as several built-in ways to gain life via Vein Ripper, Preacher of the Schism and Sorin, Imperious Bloodlord, Rakdos Vampires can be a difficult nut to crack for the aggressive decks, while the full playsets of Thoughtseize, Fable of the Mirror-Breaker and Vein Ripper make it a thorn in the side of control decks also.
-Hand disruption backed up by very quickly pressuring the opponent's life total can also gives the combo decks conniptions, making it seem like the Rakdos Vampires deck is currently very well positioned against the wider meta game.
-If you’re looking for something new, if you’re a big fan of midrange decks, or if you’d like to try and crush your local Pioneer tournament with the deck featuring the highest match win percentage at the last Pro Tour, look no further than the hottest new archetype: Rakdos Vampires!
+Hand disruption backed up by very quickly pressuring the opponent's life total can also give the combo decks conniptions, making it seem like the Rakdos Vampires deck is currently very well positioned against the wider metagame.
+If you're looking for something new, if you're a big fan of midrange decks, or if you'd like to try and crush your local Pioneer tournament with the deck featuring the highest match win percentage at the last Pro Tour, look no further than the hottest new archetype: Rakdos Vampires!

 Hi, I'm Damien!
 I'm a Canadian television and voice actor turned streamer!
 I've been playing Magic: the Gathering since the early 1990's when the game first released, and was heavily involved in competitive Magic for many years.